avazaghaei/QCustomPlot/README.md

 ## **Getting Started:**
-1.Open Qt Creator: Launch the Qt Creator IDE:
+1.Open Qt Creator: Launch the Qt Creator IDE.
 2.Open the Project:

     Go to File -> Open File or Project.